 Food and drink in Prague

 Czech people are well-known for their positive attitude towards food, and Czech cuisine is famous all over the world.
-Many people will have heard about the bread dumplings, hearty sauces, and thick soups, and Prague is filled with restaurants that offer this enticing, traditional type of cuisine.

 We will guide you on how to spot traditional food, and share prices and tips for Prague restaurants that serve local cuisine.